Sunday (2008 film): Plot

 In the city of Delhi, a girl is murdered by an unseen killer.
 It is learnt that the killer was her fiance and had acquired evidence about her infidelity.
 Then, the story shifts to the life of Sehar, a voiceover artist.
 Sehar, who lives alone in a flat, has a friend named Ritu, who is a fashion designer.
 Sehar has a rare disorder - her memory blanks out, leaving her clueless about events that took place in a certain time period.
 Hence, she rarely socialises.
 But Ritu forcefully takes her to a nightclub.

 Sehar had previously met Assistant Commissioner of Police Rajveer Randhawa, a corrupt cop.
 Unknown to both, their mothers are old friends and want them to get married.
 Sehar has rejected Rajveer after knowing his truth, but he is smitten.
 Here, Sehar wakes up in her flat, and apparently nothing wrong has happened.
-But she soon learns that she has missed one whole day.
-Also, she is being followed by a stranger.
-She runs into two characters, Ballu, a taxi driver asking her a trip fare about which she knows nothing, and Kumar, a wannabe actor who mistakes her for a ghost.
+But she soon learns that she has missed one whole day and she is being followed by a stranger.
+She runs into two characters, Ballu, a taxi driver asking her a trip fare about which she knows nothing, and Kumar Mangat, a wannabe actor who mistakes her for a ghost.

 The plot thickens when Sehar hears some suspicious messages on her answering machine, making her realise that something sinister has happened during the missing Sunday, the day she recalls nothing about.
 Rajveer comes to rescue, but he comes to the same conclusion as hers.
 Tests show that Sehar was roofied - most probably in the nightclub, causing the whole problem.
 Ballu & Kumar turn out to be red herrings.